omerio/knockout-app/docs/DOCS.md

 </td>
 ````

 **Why did we write edit in one place and !edit() with round brackets in another?** well as `edit` is a Knockout observable (function), Knockout knows how to deal with it in bindings.
 But when we prepend it with boolean operators or string concatenation in the HTML markup, Knockout simply evaluates the expression as JavaScript without unwrapping the observables.
-For example if you have binding
+For example if you have this binding :

 ````html
 <span data-bind="text: 'Edit is ' + edit"></span>